 RFC 8443: Personal Assertion Token (PASSporT) Extension for Resource Priority Authorization

-[IETF RFC 8443] defines an optional extension to PASSporT and the associated STIR mechanisms to support the signing of the SIP 'Resource-Priority' header field.
-It extends PASSporT to allow cryptographic-signing of the SIP 'Resource-Priority" header field which is used for communications resource prioritization.
+[IETF RFC 8443] defines an optional extension to the PASSporT and the associated STIR mechanisms to support the signing of the SIP 'Resource-Priority' header field.
+It extends the PASSporT to allow cryptographic-signing of the SIP 'Resource-Priority" header field which is used for communications resource prioritization.
 It also describes how the PASSPorT extension is used in SIP signaling to convey assertions of authorization of the information in the SIP 'Resource-Priority' header field.

-the ‘esnet’ namespace will be in addition to the PASSporT object that is used for caller ID attestation.
 Specifically, assertion of the information in the RPH will involve the inclusion of a “ppt” extension with an “rph” claim in the PASSporT.
 Based on RFC 8443, a PASSporT header with the "ppt" extension will consist of the following information:

 {